therabidbanana/eventbrite/README.markdown

 eventbrite
 ================

+This gem is no longer actively maintained, though I do try to fix any reported bugs.
+For a more official gem, see: https://github.com/ryanjarvinen/eventbrite-client.rb

 A simple library for integrating with EventBrite's API.
 Requires the "httparty" gem for connecting and doing XML parsing, and "tzinfo" gem for getting back and forth between timezone names and GMT offsets.